 Students who are in debt to the College will not be permitted to register for additional classes at the College until the debt is cleared.
-They are not entitled to receive diplomas, official statements, or transcripts of credits until the indebtedness has been paid.
+In addition, no diplomas, official statements, or transcripts of credits will be released until the indebtedness has been paid.